Best of ECT News

 Technology trends driven by open source have changed the world, he told LinuxInsider.

 “It doesn’t matter what industry you are in.
-For instance, 3D printing is impacting housing, manufacturing and even healthcare.
-Big data/analytics/machine learning is impacting retailers, military and media.
+For instance, 3D printing is impacting housing, manufacturing, and even healthcare.
+Big data/analytics/machine learning is impacting retailers, the military, and the media.
 Mobile is impacting banking, retail and most other industries,” Clark pointed out.

-The open source community has grown exponentially.
-Today, there are hundreds of open source foundations and millions of projects on repositories such as Github.
-This is helpful for fostering innovation and collaboration, both of which are crucial to the growth of the community, he said.
+The open-source community has grown exponentially.
+Today, there are hundreds of open-source foundations and millions of projects on repositories such as Github.
+This fosters innovation and collaboration, both of which are crucial to the community’s growth, he said.

 Business-Critical Contributions

-The vast majority of OSS contributions are made from employees of commercial organizations.
-Their companies are the very organizations whose business depends critically on the open source to which their employees contribute, he explained.
+He explained that the vast majority of OSS contributions are made by employees of commercial organizations.
+These organizations’ businesses depend critically on the open source to which their employees contribute.

-Those contributions may be direct, or indirect through sponsorship of foundations.
-Increasingly, commercial organizations have been releasing well-targeted, internally developed solutions to the community at large as a way of recognizing their employees and giving back to the wider community.
+Those contributions may be direct or indirect through foundation sponsorship.
+Increasingly, commercial organizations have been releasing well-targeted, internally developed solutions to the community as a way of recognizing their employees and giving back to the wider community.

 The default value comes in terms of the technologies used to build and support new products, as well as in terms of the product offerings themselves, he told LinuxInsider.